X-Seti/Autopak/autopak.md

 #
 # X-Seti - March23 2024 - AutoPak - Advanced Archive Repackaging Tool
 # Version: 1.0
-#                     AutoPak - Advanced Archive Repackaging Tool
-#                                 Version 1.0
 #
-#
 #   DESCRIPTION:
 #   AutoPak is a comprehensive bash script designed to automatically convert
-#   and optimize archive files for maximum compression and standardization.
+#   and optimise archive files for maximum compression and standardisation.
 #   It intelligently handles a wide variety of archive formats and provides
 #   enterprise-grade features for batch processing.
 #